How to Change Sound when plugging in an iPhone?

 Drag the Ringer and Alerts slider several times to Settings > Sounds (or Settings > Sounds & Haptics).
 Your speaker may need repair if you don’t hear any sound or the speaker button on the Ringer and Alerts slider is dim.

-Why won’t my iPhone play sound when it’s charging?
+Why won’t my iPhone play music when it’s charging?

 A lousy charging cord is the most common reason iPhones don’t make charging sounds.
 Verify that the iPhone charging cable is charging your device correctly.
 Your charging cord can be defective or broken.
 Verify that the USB port, not the iPhone you’re connecting, is the problem.